kaizacorp/robot-allen/README.md

 **Commands:**

-`!gif` to randomly choose an Allen gif (using Tenor)
+`!gif` to randomly choose an Allen gif.

 `!gif term1 term2 ...` to search for an Allen gif with the matching tags.

-`!tbr option1 option2 ...` to have Robot Allen choose what you should read next (titles with spaces can be used with quotes)
+`!tbr option1 option2 ...` to have Robot Allen choose what you should read next (titles with spaces can be used with quotes).

-`!tbr <goodreads/storygraph shelf link>` to have Robot Allen randomly select one of your books for you to read.
+`!tbr <goodreads/storygraph shelf link>` to have Robot Allen randomly select one of your books for you to read (profile must be public for goodreads).

+`!count` to display the current count of Allenxandria gifs.

 `!help <command>` to display command usage.